parisd1992/FirstAdventure/README.md

 # Next Steps

-## Tests
+## Unit Tests

-The code lends itself well to adding Unit Testing and trying out some C++ frameworks.
+The nature of the project lends itself well to adding Unit Testing and trying out some C++ frameworks.

 We have already carried out Memory Leak testing using XCode Developer Tools.

-Performance tests will be an interesting experiement, however optimal performance is not in the scope of this project.
+Performance tests will be an interesting experiement, however optimal performance is not within the scope of this project.

 ## Entity Initialisation and Memory Management